tankh99/tp/docs/DeveloperGuide.md

 **Implementation**
 There are a few classes and methods used to interact with the add appointment command.
-1. DeleteAppointmentCommand Class
+1. `DeleteAppointmentCommand`
     1. Defines delete appointment command key word and other error messages.
-2. DeleteAppointmentCommand#execute()
+2. `DeleteAppointmentCommand#execute()`
     1. Finds the specified appointment to delete.
-Throws a CommandException if appointment is not found.
+Throws a `CommandException` if appointment is not found.
     3. If there is no error, the specified appointment is deleted from CogniCare and a success message is displayed.
-3. DeleteAppointmentCommandParser#parse()
+3. `DeleteAppointmentCommandParser#parse()`
     1. Parses the delete appointment command, ensuring that the provided appointment index is valid.
-       A ParseException is thrown if there are no parameters specified or the appointment index provided is not positive.
+       A `ParseException` is thrown if there are no parameters specified or the appointment index provided is not positive.
-    3. Returns a new DeleteAppointmentCommand.
+    3. Returns a new `DeleteAppointmentCommand`

 **Rational for implementation**
 1. Users need to be able to delete individual appointments in the event that appointment an appointment is cancelled.